 Wherever there is light, there will always be shadows…and in fact you could say the brighter the light, the darker the shadows.
 And living a full life is about holding and addressing both…the shadows and the light.

 Thus, a hero’s journey is simultaneously about living your gifts and healing your wounds.
 Your power and your fullness are in both of these energies.
 And those two things will be there as major influences on your intimate relationships, your professional life, your health and your development and evolution as a person…this simultaneous process of healing and sharing your gifts will always be there.

-Access to this information for participants of Develop the Mental Strength of a Warrior Intensive only!
+Access to this information for participants of the Warriors Quest only!